jgadsden/tin-whistle-tablature/README.md

 then this can be fixed.
 The latest plug-in supports both the earlier default selection of a D whistle if you are not running v3.2 of MuseScore.

+Also, this plugin only supports grace notes that lead the main note.
+Tabs for trailing grace notes will be rendered as leading notes which is probably not what you want.

 ### Having problems?
 Note that this plugin relies on a font being installed, see the Installation instructions.